-Assessor instructions: Students must describe superannuation and how it impacts business operations in relation to accounting and bookkeeping.
+Students must explain superannuation and how it impacts business operations in relation to accounting and bookkeeping.
 A sample answer is provided below.

-Superannuation is long-term savings paid by the employers for their employees to provide them income when they retire that is covered by the Superannuation Guarantee Act.
-Superannuation payment rates must meet the legislative requirements and there are statutory reporting requirements for the lodgment and payment superannuation.
+Superannuation is money put aside by an employer over the working life of employees for them to live on when they retire from work.
+It is covered by the Superannuation Guarantee Act.
+Superannuation payment rates must meet the legislative requirements, and there are statutory reporting requirements for the lodgment and payment of superannuation.
 Businesses that pay superannuation need to factor the quarterly payments into their cash flow forecasting to ensure payment can be made on or before the due date.